Welcome To Hazlet Township Municipal Court

 The state has launched a new online payment system that allows a user to dispute certain traffic offenses without having to appear virtually via ZOOM.
 You can use this system by going to NJMCdirect

 If your matter is not eligible for Online Case Resolution, you can still request to have certain tickets heard virtually in the Hazlet Municipal Court.
-Submit your request to Court Administrator Robin Young by using this form.
 The Municipal Court will mail you a court notice with the date and time of your virtual court appearance.
 You will receive ZOOM instructions the week before your scheduled court date.

 If you have any further questions about your case please feel free to reach out to the Hazlet Municipal Court at 732-264-2231.